About Bok Choy

 Category Overview

-Dark leafy greens are a type of vegetable that is generally a good source of in fiber, calcium, iron, and vitamin K. Dark leafy greens are a decent source of both lysine and arginine, but the amount is almost equal.
+Dark leafy greens are a type of vegetable that is generally high in in fiber, calcium, iron, and vitamin K. Dark leafy greens are rich in both lysine and arginine, but the amount is almost equal.
 This means that dark leafy greens have a balanced ratio of lysine to arginine, which makes them neither beneficial nor harmful for people with herpes.
 Dark leafy greens can be eaten raw, cooked, or blended in smoothies.
 Some examples of healthy dark leafy greens you should add to your diet are spinach, kale, collard greens, and Swiss chard.Practical Recommendations

 Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
 This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.